timho1047/COMP4901B-LLMs/assignment2/README.md

 ## Your Tasks

 ### 0. Environment Setup
+- **We recommend running the project on a Linux system.
+Windows and macOS environments are not tested and may not work as expected.**
 - We provide access to 2080 Ti GPUs through the department cluster.
 You can refer to [this document](school_cluster.md) for detailed usage instructions.
 - Run `bash setup.sh` from the repo root to install all dependencies and download necessary resources.
 - The script installs PyTorch, Transformers, DeepSpeed, and other required packages.